srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 For this, one need to build a custom widget using Java Script to get inputs and to show outputs as d3 chart.
 Then this widget can be imported into Cognos dashboard and gets real time output.
 In this pattern, we will demonstrate to build custom widget, integration of the custom widget in Cognos and to invoke the Machine learning model from the Cognos Dashboard.
 The dataset considered here is Telecom sample customer data, using that data we Predict behaviour to retain the customers.
 You can analyse all relevant customer data and develop focused customer retention programs.
+* Use case details:
+Customer churn occurs when customers or subscribers stop doing business with a company or service, also known as customer attrition.
+It is also referred as loss of clients or customers.
+One industry in which churn rates are particularly useful is the telecommunications industry, because most customers have multiple options from which to choose within a geographic location.
+Using this kind of data and with the help of watson machine learning model output, you will be able to predict the most likely churn customers from the cognos dashboard and by taking appropriate actios(such as giving offers and needful service) will decrease the churn rate and prevent customer attrition.

+> The data file in the `data` directory - `Telco-Customer-Churn.csv` has been downloaded from [here](https://www.kaggle.com/blastchar/telco-customer-churn) .
-For this, one need to build a custom widget using Java Script to get inputs and to show outputs as [d3 chart](https://d3js.org/).
+For this, we will build a custom widget using Java Script to get inputs and to show outputs as chart.
 Then this widget can be imported into Cognos dashboard and gets real time output.

-After going through this code pattern, you should be able to:
+When the reader has completed this code pattern, one will be able to:
 - create a real time dashboard using cognos custom control.
-- can invoke machine learning or predictive models hosted on cloud.
+- invoke machine learning models hosted on cloud through REST API from cognos.
-- can import the external java script build charts to cognos application.
+- import the external java script to cognos reports.

 ## Flow